-I found myself softly crying yesterday as I was peeling potatoes.
+I found myself terribly downcast yesterday as I was peeling potatoes.
 I was alone.
-Everyone was busy with Saturday’s work and out of the house, and yet I had to make lunch, dinner, and a meal for our church fellowship Sunday and also get specific yard work done all before 8PM.
+Everyone was busy with Saturday’s work and out of the house.
+I still had to make lunch, dinner, and a meal for our church fellowship Sunday and also get specific yard work done all before 8PM.
 Plainly, I was feeling sorry for myself.

 What had started the tears was that the potatoes were green and needed peeling!
 To top it off, the deer had been eating on the fruit trees we just pruned, and I was worried about my daughter driving home from visiting my Mum in assisted care.

 Then I started thinking about losing the twin of our oldest son 21 years ago!
 That was the last straw…the tears just flowed.
 It seemed so hard to wait until I could be home with the Lord and see this precious one and our other ‘suddenly taken’ babes.

 BUT, I heard from the LORD there at the sink!
 These amazing words from Psalm 40: 3 came to me as clearly as if whispered in my ear: “He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD.”
 They were set to music in my head.
 I used to rock and sing these words in song to our babies and my husband every night at bedtime.
 Oh, thank you, Lord for your precious living Word!